Increa Computer Consulting

 a contractor writing proposals, on the government side writing topics,

-and as lead evaluator for submitted proposals.
-I've written
+as lead evaluator for submitted proposals, and an AFWERX SAGE Fellow,

 miniature operating systems onto TTL chip CPUs, SCADA, PLC, real-time